Ed.D. Degree | Nursing EducationSkip to content Skip to main navigation

 Why choose an Ed.D. degree in Nursing Education?

 Nurses interested in pursuing doctoral work have at least three degree options: PhD, DNP, and EdD.
 The primary focus of PhD programs is to prepare nurses to become scientists who conduct and seek funding for research.
-The focus of Doctorate of Nursing Practice (DNP) degree is to prepare advanced practice nurses to become independent care providers and is intended to be a parity degree with other health care doctorates such as psychology (PsyD), medicine (MD), and dentistry (DDS) (AACN, Reference in proposal, google it).
+The focus of Doctorate of Nursing Practice (DNP) degree is to prepare advanced practice nurses to become independent care providers and is intended to be a parity degree with other health care doctorates such as psychology (PsyD), medicine (MD), and dentistry (DDS) (AACN, 2004).
 The third option, the EdD, is designed for those desiring to be experts and lead change in nursing education as they seek preparation for faculty and/or educator roles.
 The role of the Ed.D. is to lead change in nursing education.
 At Teachers College, the EdD in Nursing Education has also included an emphasis on research and scholarly inquiry.